learnclang/screencast-rps/README.md

 Can't make it?
 Speak up [in the chat room](https://gitter.im/learnclang/general)

+## Episode 9

+This time we finish our exploration of classes by looking at additional special methods you can't do without in real-world programs.
+Also we will look at the `malloc`/`free` counterparts in c++, aptly named `new` and `delete`, to use create and destroy objects on the heap.

 ## Episode 8

 Let's convert RPSItem structs into classes, and learn about access permissions in the process.